arundhati-b/Assembler/README.md

 `DIV` Divide accumulator contents by address content.
 Quotient in R1 and remainder in R2
 `STP` Stop execution

+  `STP` should be the last instruction in the program (followed only by variable declarations, if any).
+Variables can be declared anywhere in the program.

 #### Comments
 Precede the comment by `//`
 ```
 //This is a comment
 CLA // CLears Accumulator
 ```
+**Only single line comments supported.
+For multiline commenting precede each line by `//`**

 #### Labels
 Follow label name by a `:`